pagemosaic/pagemosaic-website-starter/README.md

 * Look for `WebsiteDomainName` in the output and visit the URL.

-## Associating a Custom Domain Name with Your Website CDN
+## Associate a Custom Domain Name with Your Website CDN
 After setting up your custom domain name and obtaining a validated SSL certificate (as detailed in the previous section), you can proceed to bind the custom domain to your website's Content Delivery Network (CDN).
 Follow these steps to complete the process:
 * Ensure you have a custom domain name and a validated SSL certificate, as shown in the previous tutorial.
 * Watch the following video tutorial to learn how to bind your custom domain to the website CDN.